Skip to main content

 Namespaces

-This SDK contains the APIs for expression measurement, empathic voice and custom models.
-Even if you do not plan on using more than one API to start, the SDK provides easy access in case you find additional APIs in the future.
+This SDK contains the APIs for empathic voice, tts, and expression measurement.
+Even if you do not plan on using more than one API to start, the SDK provides easy access in case you would like to use additional APIs in the future.

 Each API is namespaced accordingly: